MattRCole/env-verify/README.md

 ## Getting Started

-you probably have code that looks like this in your repo:
+You probably have code that looks like this in your repo:

 ```javascript
 module.exports = {